LaunchAcademy/apprenti-week-4-review/review.md

 Your page should display the following:

-- The page title = The Simpsons
+- The page title = The Simpsons.
+Both in the header and a heading.
 - All sections should have a `heading` at the top
 - An image of the Simpsons logo
 - A list of links to Simpsons fan sites